Modal

 Customization

-.
-You can create a custom modal by either overriding the variables, or passing a custom modifier class to the classes
+Modal positioning, sizing and animations are set via local CSS Variables on .modal-wrap.
+You can create a custom modal by either overriding the variables, or passing a custom modifier class to the classes option and then modifying the variables from there.

 The example below shows a simple example of a modal that slides in from the bottom of the page without an overlay element: